 In the Arhuaco translation of Luke 19:35 (in the English translation: “after throwing their cloaks on the colt, they set Jesus on it.”) the co-translator knew how unruly unbroken colts are so they translated “they held the donkey steady so that Jesus could get on it.” (source: Paul Lundquist in The Bible Translator 1992, p.
 246 .)

-In Chechen there is no word for the term that is translated with “hate” in English that is appropriate to this context so the sentence has to be restructured to say, “if anyone does not esteem me more than…”.
+In Chechen there is no word for the term that is translated with “hate” in English in Luke 14:26 that is appropriate to the context in Luke 14:26 so the sentence has to be restructured to say, “if anyone does not esteem me more than…”.

 This is also the case in Kalmyk where the sentence has to be restructured to say, “if anyone does not love me more than…”.